deimosfr/mytechnotebook/docs/Linux/FilesystemsAndStorage/Raid/optimization_of_extx_filesystems_and_raid_under_linux.md

 tune2fs -m <reserve_percentage>
 ```

+!!! info

-{{< alert context="info" text="If you don't use enough reserved space, you will experience performance degradation; if you use too much, you will unnecessarily waste disk space." />}}
+    If you don't use enough reserved space, you will experience performance degradation; if you use too much, you will unnecessarily waste disk space.

 ## Journals